VillePajala/hoitohuone-zenni/.documentation/next-steps.md

   - Clear day functionality to reset a day's time slots
   - Schedule templates (standard business, extended, weekend)
 - Implemented time slot validation to prevent overlaps
+- Added calendar visualization for blocked dates and bookings in the admin panel
+- Implemented lazy loading for heavy availability components
+- Created proper types and interfaces for availability data structures

 ### Next Steps for Availability Management